orkhanahmadov/laravel-goldenpay/README.md

 {
     public function index()
     {
-        // return a view or JSON, up to you
+        // return a view or JSON, totally up to you
     }
 }
 ```